Brand Name Dilantin Common Name phenytoin

 What form(s) does this medication come in?

-Each Coni-Snap white capsule with pink cap, imprinted "Parke-Davis" and "P-D 30" in black ink, contains 30 mg extended phenytoin sodium.
+Each Coni-Snap white capsule with pink cap, imprinted "Parke-Davis" and "P-D 30" in black ink, contains 30 mg of extended phenytoin sodium.
 Nonmedicinal ingredients: lactose, magnesium stearate, sugar, and talc; capsule shell: D&C Yellow No. 10, FD&C Red No. 3, gelatin, and titanium dioxide

-Each Coni-Snap white capsule with orange cap, imprinted "Parke-Davis" and "P-D 100" in black ink, contains 100 mg extended phenytoin sodium.
+Each Coni-Snap white capsule with orange cap, imprinted "Parke-Davis" and "P-D 100" in black ink, contains 100 mg of extended phenytoin sodium.
 Nonmedicinal ingredients: lactose, magnesium stearate, sugar, and talc; capsule shell: FD&C Yellow No. 6, gelatin, and titanium dioxide.

-Each flavoured, triangle shaped, grooved tablet contains 50 mg phenytoin (free acid form).
+Each flavoured, triangle shaped, grooved tablet contains 50 mg of phenytoin (free acid form).
 Nonmedicinal ingredients: alcohol, magnesium stearate, spearmint oil, sugar, and talc.

 30 mg/5 mL

 Each 5 mL of flavoured, red-coloured suspension contains 30 mg of phenytoin (free acid form).
 Nonmedicinal ingredients: alcohol, banana oil, citric acid, glycerin, magnesium aluminum silicate, orange oil, polysorbate 40, Red No. 2 FD&C, sodium benzoate, sodium carboxymethylcellulose, sugar, vanillin, and FD&C Yellow No. 6.